 In some of the more extensive agricultural areas in Australia, where land size is relatively large and where often productivity has been falling – due to goat or other activities combined with drought and declining terms of trade – this method has been highly successful in turning around Farmers’ fortunes.

 It is mainly suitable for larger areas – from about 5000 hectares.
 Farmers are paid to change livestock management to allow the native forest to regrow.
 ERF contracts can be for up to 10 years and a project can have a life of 25 years or 100 years.

 For further information, or to talk it over, please call Louisa on 0417 280 540.

 Human induced regeneration of an even aged native forest involves:

 - Managing or removing external pressures that prevent regrowth from occurring.
 Mainly this will mean the removal of stock pressure.

 - The method applies to projects where land where regrowth has been suppressed for at least 10 years.
 You need evidence of this (e.g. Stock records).

 - You can get an income for 25 years.

-- Livestock are permitted in the project area in certain circumstances.
+- Livestock / grazing is permitted in the project area in certain circumstances.
 They must not prevent the forest from achieving its height.

 - Trees may be thinned for ecological purposes after project commencement.